 Date validation

-A valid certificate must be within the date validity period and not past the date expiration.
+A valid certificate must be within the date validity period and not past the expiration date.

 X.509 certificates have a validity period, which is a date range that specifies when the certificate is acceptable.
 At a date near or on the expiration date, Genesys Cloud renews the endpoint’s certificate with a new certificate that includes an extended validation period.